ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -20 to -21 ## {#sec-20-21}

 * Separate Section 1.2 "Notations".

+* Revised preamble on default values in Section 14:

+  * Aligned with that in Section 5.2 of draft-ietf-ace-oscore-gm-admin-16.

+  * Clearer in terms of recommendations and reasons to deviate.

 * Clarifications in the "Operational Considerations" section, also aligned with draft-ietf-ace-oscore-gm-admin: